ho-ansible/dracut/README.md

 Enable this role on a host in order to build an initramfs.
 I use this to build a common initramfs for PXE boot.

+Use the included `update-dracut.sh` script to compile an initramfs.

 ## Requirements
 Debian stable with an installed kernel